S3-working-group/s3-practical-guide/slides.md

 ---

-## # Evaluate Meetings
+## P8.3: Evaluate Meetings

 ![right,fit](img/meetings/evaluate-interactions.png)

 Take time for learning at the end of each meeting or workshop.
- Reflect on your interactions, celebrate successes and share suggestions for improvement.
+ Reflect on interactions, celebrate successes and share suggestions for improvement.

 * before the closing round
 * reserve 5 minutes for 1 hour, and 15 minutes for a full-day workshop
-* record the results
+* record learning and review before the next meeting
 * short formats:
     * more of/less of/start/stop/keep
     * positive/critical/suggested improvements